-AMD’s new RDNA-based, Navi graphics cards are here in the form of the RX 5700 XT and RX 5700.
-These two cards are built on the same GPU core with hardware locks on stream processors and core clocks to keep one faster than the other.
+AMD’s top-tier Navi graphics cards are the RX 5700 XT and RX 5700.
+They are built on the same Navi 10 GPU core with hardware locks on stream processors and core clocks to keep one faster than the other.
 For the privilege of the XT’s higher performance and curiously dented cooler shroud, you have to pay a $50 premium.
 Is it worth it?
 To find out, we pitted the Radeon RX 5700 XT vs. RX 5700 in a one-on-one shootout.

 The crux of this comparison was always going to be down to performance.
 The raw power of these two cards is their biggest differentiating factor, so the question is, is it worth spending an extra $50 for the added capabilities of the 5700 XT?
 Let’s take a look at the specifications first to get an idea of what we’re dealing with.